robinrendle/robinrendle.com/notes/the-bug.md

 title: The Bug
 date: 2013-12-13 14:27:00 -08:00
 tags:
-  - book
+  - books
-extract:
-  Trying to keep the number of book recommendations to a minimum is difficult when I keep stumbling over novels by Ellen Ullman.
+extract: Trying to keep the number of book recommendations to a minimum is difficult when I keep stumbling over novels by Ellen Ullman.
 This time it’s The Bug, a story about programming, information theory and obsession.
 update:
 city: Plymouth
 country: UK